ucsf-wynton/wynton-website-hpc/docs/hpc/howto/conda-stage.md

 ### Update an automatically-staged Conda environment

 If we would update or install new Conda packages to a staged environment, they will all be lost when unstaged.
-Because of this staged environments are by default read-only (**conda-stage** option `--writable` overrides this).
+Because of this, staged environments are by default read-only (**conda-stage** option `--writable` overrides this).
 Instead, for installation to be persistent, we need to install to the original Conda environment before it is staged.
 The easiest approach is to first disable auto-staging;

 ```sh
 [alice@{{ site.devel.name }} ~]$ module load CBI conda-stage